Travel

 IMG_8425

-We went for dinner at Quán Cao lầu Bá Lễ but, to be honest, it wasn’t our favourite.
+We went for dinner at Quán Cao lầu Bá Lễ to try a famous Hoi An Dish, cao lầu.
+It’s a noodle dish that usually consists of pork and greens on a bed of rice noodles made from rice that has been soaked in lye water.
+The consequence of using this rice is that it gives the noodles a chewy, springy texture.
+However, it wasn’t our favourite.
 But stay tuned for the next day’s dinner, because that place I would recommend!
 After a disappointing dinner, we checked out Tiệm Chè Xíu (also called RIN gelato) for a classic Vietnamese dessert, chè.
 I discussed what chè exactly is in my blog post on Can Tho, but essentially it’s a sweet dessert soup.
 I ordered the Chè Khoai Dẻo Đậu Đỏ (quite the mouthful), which is red bean and sweet potato with fresh coconut milk.
 It had rice balls and jellies, and it was so delicious.
 I tried to find a place like it everywhere I went in Vietnam but nowhere compared to Tiệm Chè Xíu.

 The next morning we woke up bright and early to go for breakfast.
 Because our dinner spot was not great we were pretty skeptical about relying on the internet’s reviews and blog posts.
 Luckily, our host recommended a few places in Hội An when we arrived so we had these spots to rely on.
 In particular, our host recommended a bánh mì place that she said is just as good as the most famous places.
 It’s actually right next to the chè place and is called Bánh Mì Sum.
 They bake their own baguettes and offer a variety of fillings, including the Hội An classic which is a mix of egg sauce, pate, vegetables, papaya, cucumber, pork, ham, chicken, and more pork, but barbequed.
 I got a vegetarian version with egg sauce, cheese, and eggs.
 This was our best bánh mì in all of Vietnam!